VidathTheekshana/Iot_Weather-monitoring_system/README.md

 MQ135 Gas Sensor – Air Quality (CO₂ ppm)

-16x2 LCD Display (I2C module)
+16x2 LCD Display (with I2C module)

-Rain Sensor (defined but not used in code yet)
+Rain Sensor (defined in code but not currently used)

 ThingSpeak Cloud Platform

-Libraries Required
+Required Libraries

-Make sure to install the following libraries in Arduino IDE:
+The following libraries must be installed in Arduino IDE before uploading the code:

 Adafruit_Sensor.h